-Work Package (WP) 2.1.1 (Future Danube), we will demonstrate the added value of climate services for the insurance sector and beyond by applying a multi-hazard and risk model suite for the Danube region (the Future Danube Model), tailored to end-users with a focus on insurers, in order to help them to calculate adequate levels of capital and adaptation measures enabling them to survive under changing climate conditions.
+Work Package (WP) 2.1.1 demonstrates the added value of climate services to the insurance sector and beyond by applying a multi-hazard and risk model suite to the Danube region.
+The model is tailored to end-users such as insurers, to help them calculate adequate levels of capital and adaptation measures, enabling them to survive under changing climate conditions.

 We concentrate on hazards such as fluvial and pluvial floods, droughts and heatwaves, under current and climate change conditions, which are linked to the vulnerability functions developed in WP 2.1.2.
 The outcome is a full-scale catastrophe model for the Danube basin, covering a catchment area of 817,000 km2 and over 83 million people.

 Together with WP2.1.3 a further focus is to demonstrate the usefulness of the Future Danube Model for other sectors.
 One example is supporting adaptation decision making in public, industrial, finance and investment sectors (diversification of the methodology), working with the Association of Climate Friendly Municipalities located in the Danube basin.
 Another assesses the resilience of a larger infrastructure development using a proposed wastewater treatment plant in Novi Sad, Serbia, part of their EU Instrument for Pre-accession Assistance (IPA II).